Historic Lodging in the National Parks

 The country’s oldest national park, Yellowstone is home to historic lodges where you can immerse yourself in the atmosphere of the past.

-Consider the Old Faithful Inn, a national historic landmark built in 1903-04.
+Consider the Old Faithful Inn, a national historic landmark built in 1903-1904.
 Constructed from local rhyolite stone and lodgepole pine, it’s the world’s largest log building.
 Designed by architect Robert Reamer, the inn is renowned for the exquisite craftsmanship of its soaring lobby, especially the 500-ton central fireplace and the rough-hewn railings and beams that give the seven-story space a rustic grandeur.
-A highlight of any stay is dinner at the Old Faithful Inn Dining Room, which is notable for its woodsy elegance and the use of sustainable, organic ingredients sourced locally whenever possible.
+A highlight of any stay is dinner at the Old Faithful Inn Dining Room, which is notable for its woodsy ambiance and the use of sustainable, organic ingredients sourced locally whenever possible.
 During summer months, music often fills the air as guests retreat to comfortable chairs in the heart of the grand room, or on one of three mezzanines, to read, play games, enjoy a snack or people-watch.
 Open from early May through mid-October the Inn also features a lounge, snack bar, gift shop and daily tours.

 Forty miles away, Lake Yellowstone Hotel has a very different look.
 First opened in 1891, in an era when guests arrived by stagecoach, the Grand Old Lady of the Lake was restored to her Colonial Revival heritage , including a grand entrance with a row of stately white columns.
 Sunlight streams through the lobby and you can gaze out on Yellowstone Lake from the comfort of an armchair in the elegant Sunroom.
 The hotel underwent a $28 million renovation and rigorous Earth-friendly measures earned it gold-level sustainability certification from Green Seal.
 A National Historic Landmark, the update refreshed guest rooms, the dining room, bar, public spaces and redesigned the deli.
 Guests now have access to wired Internet service and a business center.
 Walking tours of the hotel are offered for those interested in learning more about the history, hardships, and idiosyncrasies of this National Park treasure.

 Grand Canyon National Park